 Who says business isn’t romantic?
 Profit squeezes, position limits, extension swaps, rollovers, interlocking directorates—horizontal mergers, for heaven’s sake.
 This stuff is downright steamy.
-Factor in a tight-knit cadre of ambitious, successful people in the prime of life, a pressure-cooker environment, and enough recruiter-sponsored cocktails to irrigate the Gobi Desert, and nature is bound to take its course.
+Factor in a tight-knit cadre of ambitious, successful people in the prime of life, a pressure-cooker environment, and enough recruiter-sponsored cocktails to irrigate the Gobi Desert, and nature is bound to take its course, so you can click here for more teasing videos.
 We can’t guarantee you’ll find true love, but based on extensive conversations with MBAs who’ve been there and, er, done that, we can make a few confident predictions about the dating scene you’ll face as a B-school student.
 Without further ado: the Immutable Laws of MBA Dating.
 Learn them.
 Live them.
 Love them.

 1) If you weren’t single when you arrived, odds are you will be by Thanksgiving.